bimmisc/SQLPracticeChocolateSales/README.md

 <h2>Brief Description</h2>

-<b> 1) Some of the queries used in this project are listed above and detailed in the SQL file. <br/>
+<b> 1) Some of the queries used in this project are listed above and detailed in the SQL file below. <br/>
 <br />

 <h2>SQL Script File</h2>